 Caste discrimination is worst in rural areas.
 Hereditary and occupations both determine caste identity.
 Dalits look no different from anyone else, but they are recognizable by their last names and a Nepali knows who is who from it.
 So Dalits do attempt to hide by changing their names, but in rural areas this is impossible.
 So I also wanted to understand Dalit women's perception regarding caste identity.
-Besides, the participating in education or parents are not sending them to school.
+Besides, the interesting point is that in spite of various incentive programs Dalit girls are not participating in education or parents are not sending them to school.
 The reasons need to be dug out and explained.
 Hence, all the above discriminatory practices have made me to find out Dalit women's perception towards discrimination and help me to understand the reason to reduce the problems of Dalit women to some extent in particular.
 On this ground I have set the following objectives for this study.